gvwilson/sensibleadventures/nardica/nardica.md

 Without even glancing at her friend,
 Honesty unhitched the cart and wheeled it up the gangplank.
-Wales gestured for Iffy to follow her, then trudged up and onto the *Guinevere* himself.
+Wales gestured for Iffy to follow her, then trudged onto the *Guinevere* behind them.

-Wales' toolboxes went in the cabin he had used on the voyage from Halley.
+The toolboxes went in the cabin that Wales had used on the voyage from Halley.
 He struggled awkwardly out of his coat, his wound obviously still bothering him.
 "Maybe later,"